 We’d a lovely afternoon, finishing up in the small playground after our picnic in the picnic tent.
 On one of the hottest days of the year the location with lots of shade all around was perfect to retreat from the sun yet enjoy the good weather.

-While entry is expensive, the kids got a lot out of the museum parts as well as the walks and maze, and this is our fourth time visiting, we go most summers, and we’ll be back, but this time we’ll probably get cake.
+While entry is expensive, the kids got a lot out of the museum parts as well as the walks and maze, and this is our fourth time visiting, we go most summers, and we’ll be back.

 For more information including opening times check their website here.